Healthy Food to promote Aging with Nutrition

 It’s important to talk with your health care team when deciding the best nutrition plan for you.

-But most people can get the healthy nutrients they need from a well-rounded diet of nutrient-rich fruits and vegetables, lean proteins, and whole grains–such as those recommended in the US Dietary Guidelines.
+People can get the necessary nutrients from a balanced diet that includes nutrient-rich fruits and vegetables, lean proteins, and whole grains recommended in the US Dietary Guidelines.

 Supplements include vitamins, minerals, herbals and botanicals, amino acids, enzymes, and bioactives.